Force over Distance: Chapter 42

 Young might have some assumptions backwards.

-Maybe it wasn’t the AI who had insisted on an incorporation.
+Maybe it wasn’t the AI that insisted on an incorporation.
 Maybe it wasn’t the AI making this brutal judgment.
 Maybe it wasn’t the AI that wanted to tear the guy open and make him anew.

 Uh, yeah.